-- Within 1000 feet of a public, private or parochial elementary and secondary school.
+- Within 1000 feet of a public, private or parochial elementary, secondary school or the Clackamas Community College campus.

 - Abutting a residential zone unless the zone that permits the retail use or dispensary abuts a freeway, expressway, major arterial, minor arterial, or collector functional road (as shown on Figure 8, Multi-Modal Street System, of the Oregon City Transportation System Plan).